1. Blog

 Source: “976 Simpson Street in the Bronx” by Tony the Marine via Wikimedia Commons.

-Named after the Manor of Morrisania, or the estate owned by the Morris family who once owned most of the Bronx, the Morrisania of today is largely low-income housing with a few brownstones.
-There are 20 New York City Housing Authority developments in the neighborhood, which sits in the heart of the Southwest Bronx.
-Residents say it’s a neighborly place and report that it’s slowly gentrifying, like much of NYC.
+Named after the Manor of Morrisania–or the estate owned by the Morris family, who once owned most of the Bronx–the Morrisania of today is mainly low-income housing with a few brownstones.
+Morrisania sits in the heart of the Southwest Bronx, and residents say it’s a neighborly place and report that it’s slowly gentrifying, like much of NYC.
+There are numerous New York City Housing Authority developments in the neighborhood, with the city announcing additional buildings to be used for low-income seniors.

 10. Mott Haven